-If you want to get the protection of the Equality Act, you may find it helpful to get some evidence from your GP, or another medical professional.
+If you want to get the protection of the Equality Act, it can help to get some evidence from your GP or another medical professional.
 You can ask them to write a letter saying whether they think you have a disability under the Equality Act.
-It would be particularly useful if they can give their opinion on the answer to each of these three questions.
+It will help if they can give their opinion on the answer to each of the three questions above.

-Esra doesn't consider herself disabled because she doesn't receive disability benefits and she is physically healthy.
+Esra doesn't consider herself disabled.
+This is because she doesn't receive disability benefits and she is physically healthy.

 Esra has been living with an anxiety disorder for the past 3 years.
 Because of this, it takes her a longer time to do things like get up in the morning, dress herself for the day and do the shopping.
 She takes medication to control the symptoms.

-Esra would be protected by the Equality Act because she has:
+Esra would be protected by the Equality Act if she can show that:

 'Disability' has a special legal meaning under the Equality Act, which is broader than the usual way you might understand the word.
 The Equality Act says that you have a disability if you have an impairment that is either physical or mental and the impairment has a substantial, adverse and long term effect on your normal daily activities.Visit our full listing of Legal Terms